tirameshu/CS3245/Homework #4/README.txt

 === Searching ===

-1. List of key assumptions

-1. Users will query title or body, rather than court or date.
-    1.1 However, court and date are important for relevance ranking.
-2. Titles, courts and some dates are in the content, therefore it is safe to search through content first, then check if any of the docs (alr deemed relevant based on cosine similarity) has query in its title.
-    2.1 Takes care of situations where say a date appears multiple times in one case but is the actual publishing date of another case.
-3. User will enter phrasal queries appropriately, ie a phrase enclosed on both ends with quotation marks.
-    3.1 As such, as long as a query begins with a quotation mark, we will treat the subquery as a phrase.
-4. "Correction" for user mistake
-    4.1 If the query is `cat AND `, we take it as that the user has made a mistake, and that at least the first term is still relevant to what the user is searching for, thus still returning relevant documents based on that.

-1. Query Processing.
-    1.1 For every search, delimit with AND op, and first retrieve for each query term separately.
-        1.1.1 If there's no AND (ie result of delimitation is of length 1) 1.1.1.1 If there is quotation mark, then it's phrasal search.
-            1.1.1.2 Else, free text search.
-Conduct normal tf-idf scoring, to be summed with weighted zone scoring, calculated for each individual query term.
-        1.1.2 Else
-            1.1.2.1 Call the first search function on the two components.
-            1.1.2.2 If the result of delimitation involves quotation marks, means the query involves a phrase.
-                    Then conduct phrasal search, involving zones and fields.
-            1.1.2.3 Else, free text search as above.

-2. Zones and Fields.
-    2.1 We will search through the content of the document first, then sort the resulting documents by their metadata.

-    2.2 To facilitate searches specific to any of the metadata, especially `title`, we will rank the documents by existence in metadata first (specifically, title), followed by date (for every decade later than the current year, the relevance drops proportionally), and then court (higher court -> higher weight).
-        2.2.1 As the weights are varied within each zone, this is not really weighted-zone score.
-        TODO: proportional for year?

-3. Phrasal Search.
-    3.1 Query phrase is first tokenised into words, and the posting of each word is found separately.

-    3.2 Then find intersection of the postings based on the docIDs, same as boolean search.
-        3.2.1 However, the list of positions for each query term is kept separate.
-        3.2.2.
-The lists of positions should be ordered according to the order of the words in the phrase.

-    3.3 Loop through the nodes in the resultant list, and check whether the positions of the words in the phrase are in the desired order.
-        3.3.1 Also note the number of times the phrase appeared in the document and use the same df formula for it, while also normalising by document length.

-    3.4 Potential edge cases:
-        3.4.1.
-Repeated words, eg "one by one", "so so"

-    3.5 Unfortunately we cannot guarantee that the documents returned have exact matches with the phrasal query, as the terms are stemmed.

-4. Boolean Query
-    4.1 Every component of a boolean query is interpreted as joined by AND, eg cat mouse AND dog == cat AND mouse AND dog, thus the posting for each term in the query is found and intersected.
-    4.2 For boolean queries with phrases, phrasal query is conducted on the phrase, and resulting posting list is similarly intersected with the other parts of the boolean query.
-    4.3 Ranking of the intersected documents is determined by cosine similarity between query and document, where the query now is taken to be free text.
-This is to differentiate documents based on frequencies of the queried terms, assuming that a document which sees a higher frequency of even just one of the terms is more likely to be relevant.

-5. Ranking
-    5.1 For boolean queries, we are ranking the results by scoring documents based on the tf of the tokens in the query in the documents, then normalising by document length.
-        5.1.1 We are not using log as it is an increasing function anyway, so a document with a higher absolute tf for a token will also have a higher log value.
+1. Assumptions on entry of query by user
+    1.1 Users will query title or content of a case, rather than court or date.
+        1.1.1 Based on a preliminary lookup of dataset.csv, titles are included in the content.
+Hence, we assume this is true for the whole dataset and search only the content.
+However, we use metadata such as title, court, and year to re-rank the top decile of documents retrieved.
+    1.2 User will enter queries in the appropriate format.
+However, the following provisions are made for improper query
+    entry:
+        1.2.1 If user enters a phrase beginning but not ending with quotation marks, e.g. ``"fertility treatment`, it is treated as a phrase.
+        1.2.2 If user enters a mixture of phrasal and free text query, 1.2.2.1 If the phrase appears first, e.g. ``"cat dog" lion`, then the whole query is treated as a phrasal query.
+            1.2.2.2 If the free text appears first, e.g. `lion "cat dog"`, then a free text search is run with tokens `lion`, ``"cat`, and `dog"`, which may return undesirable results.
+        1.2.3 If user enters a multi-word free text query in a boolean AND query, e.g. `cat dog AND lion`, then the query is treated as `cat AND dog AND lion`.
+Here, we run a boolean AND query on each token because we assume that since a user has opted for boolean AND search, they desire exact matches.
+        1.2.4 If the user enters an incomplete boolean query, e.g. `cat AND `, we run a boolean search on the complete terms in the query i.e. on `cat`.

+2. Query parsing
+    2.1 Query is first delimited by `"AND"`.
+    2.2 Phrases in the delimited query (entries containing " ") are tokenised, stemmed, and rejoined.
+        2.2.1 For example, the phrase ``"fertility treatment"` is parsed as `"fertil treatment"`.
+        2.2.2 Such parsing is consistent with the stemming performed during indexing, which ensures that the phrasal search is accurate.
+        2.2.3 If the whole phrase was stemmed together, `"fertility treat"` would be obtained, which would result in imprecise retrieval.
+    2.3 For multi-word free text queries, stop words are removed if the query contains at least one non-stopword.
+        2.3.1 For instance, for the query `"the quiet phone call"`, "the" is removed, as the other words are not stop words.
+        2.3.2 However, the query `"you are the"` is processed without stop word removal as we assume that returning no results is worse than returning results by running the supplied query as is.

+3. Free text query search
+    3.1 Implemented using the vector space model, where cosine similarity between query vector and document vector is determine using the lnc.ltc ranking scheme to rank relevant documents.
+    3.2 Only documents with a cosine similarity score above a certain threshold are retrieved as relevant.
+        3.2.2 This threshold is determined by finding the median for each percentile of the document scores in the vector space, and then averaging these median values.
+        3.2.1 This threshold uses a less subjective statistical measure that yields a value that lies between the mean and the median of the document scores.
+The mean is not used as threshold as we found that it dramatically reduces recall, which we thought could reduce precision, while the median halves the recall without affecting precision too much.
+        3.2.2 Hence, this method of finding the threshold seeks an intuitive balance between precision and recall.

+4. Phrasal search
+    4.1 Implemented using the positional intersect algorithm.
+Even though the phrasal queries are 2-3 words long, this algorithm works for n-word phrases.
+    4.2 To improve speedup, we return an empty list whenever the intermediate results are empty.
+    4.3 Unfortunately, we cannot guarantee that the documents returned have exact matches with the phrasal query, as the terms are stemmed during indexing.
+    4.4 The relevant documents retrieved are further ranked based on the weighted term frequency of the phrase in each document.

+5. Boolean search
+    4.1 Implemented using the AND intersection algorithm.
+As we did not use skip pointers, we simply leverage on Python's `Set` collection to perform the list merging.
+    4.2 To improve speedup, we return an empty list whenever the intermediate results are empty.
+    4.3 For boolean queries with phrases, phrasal search is conducted on the phrase as previously explained, and the result is merged with postings of the other tokens in the query.
+    4.4 The relevant documents retrieved are further ranked based on cosine similarity between query and document.
+        4.4.1 Here, the query is a free text query consisting of individual tokens from the original query (any phrases are tokenised into words too).
+This is to differentiate documents based on tf.idf scores of the queried terms, assuming that a document which sees a higher frequency of even just one of the terms is more relevant.

+6. Query refinement
+    6.1 We explored two query refinement techniques - pseudo-relevance feedback using Rocchio algorithm an query expansion using synonyms from Wordnet.
+These techniques are further discussed in BONUS.docx.
+    6.2 Both query refinement techniques were only attempted for free text queries, as we assumed that the user would appreciate documents with exact matches if they were using the phrasal or boolean search feature.
+    6.3 The Rocchio algorithm was implemented as follows:
+        6.3.1 Trimmed document vectors consisting of top 100 tokens with highest tf.idf scores for each document were saved to disk during indexing.
+        6.3.2 The original query was shifted using the centroid of the documents retrieved after the initial round of retrieval.
+Alpha = 1 and Beta = 0.75, based on a heuristic found on the Stanford NLP guide.
+        6.3.3 Cosine similarity scores were calculated between the new query and the trimmed document vectors.
+        6.3.4 The resulting list is sorted by cosine scores and returned as the updated list of relevant documents.
+    6.4 Query expansion was implemented as follows:
+        6.4.1 Synonyms that are nouns for each noun in the free text query were added to the original query by retrieving the appropriate synonym sets and parts of speech tags.
+        6.4.2 The expanded query was evaluated as per usual as a free text query search.
+    6.5 After testing both refinement techniques, we decided to toggle them off because they yielded unreliable results.
+    We would require more expert relevance assessments and further refinement of these techniques before we can be confident of toggling them on.

 == Work Allocation ==
 Both contributed more or less equally to the assignment as we discussed and debugged our code together via lengthy zoom